Last Updated on

 In fact, let me add that if I could have retitled this, I would have named it:

 Of course, you can use a twitter icon, or an Instagram icon, or anything else you want.
-I had to pick one for this example, so bear with me.
-All you need to do is apply the same steps to add any icon you want.
+I had to pick one for this example, and Facebook it was.
+But obviously the same steps apply to add any icon you want.

-Moreover, you can add multiple icons to your website’s navigation (with the same steps).
+You can also go crazy and add multiple icons to your website’s navigation using this method.

 So let’s stop messing around with titles and let’s go get the social media icon first – a Facebook icon, as promised.